Strange Case of Dr. Jekyll and Mr. Hyde Introduction

-The Strange Case of Dr. Jekyll and Mr. Hyde was published in 1886 and was instrumental in launching the author, Robert Louis Stevenson, to literary fame.
-The novel, a mystery thriller about a respectable man who takes a potion to occasionally become a dark and evil character, was written as a "shilling shocker."
-Popular during the Victorian era (the mid-1800s to about 1900), shilling shockers were short, graphic, and inexpensive books eagerly consumed by the masses—like those cheap romance novels you find in the supermarket.
+Strange Case of Dr. Jekyll and Mr. Hyde was published in 1886 and was instrumental in launching the author, Robert Louis Stevenson, to literary fame.
+But people forget that this novel was written as a "shilling shocker."
+Popular during the Victorian era (the mid-1800's to about 1900), shilling shockers were short, graphic, and inexpensive books eagerly consumed by the masses—like those cheap romance novels you find in the supermarket.

-We know, you’re not going to be taking some weird potions and unleashing your inner Mr. Hyde anytime soon.
-But seriously – have you ever tried to be good all the time?
-Flat-out "pleases" and "thank yous" and keeping your room clean and doing charity work and being respectful and eating your brussels sprouts and minding your parents and your manners?
-Many people would go crazy being "good" all the time.
+We know you’re not going to be taking some weird potions and unleashing your inner Mr. Hyde anytime soon.
+But really—have you ever tried to be good all the time?
+Nothing but "pleases" and "thank yous" and keeping your room clean and doing charity work and being respectful and eating your greens and minding your elders and your manners?

-Except instead of a Peter Parker/Spiderman deal, Dr. Jekyll went in the opposite direction and created an evil alter ego via some mysterious potion.
+Except instead of a Peter Parker/Spider-Man deal, Dr. Jekyll went in the opposite direction and created an evil alter ego via some mysterious potion.
 His alter ego, Edward Hyde, who has a completely different appearance and personality, gets to do all the fun and illegal things that Jekyll, or any normal person, can’t.
-Although we don’t get the juicy details, it’s pretty clear that Mr. Hyde is a pretty perverse, wicked, sinful, foul guy – all around NOT the kind of person you want to meet in a dark alley.
+Although we don’t get the juicy details, it’s pretty clear that Mr. Hyde is a pretty perverse, wicked, sinful, foul guy—not the kind of person you want to meet in a dark alley.

-Apparently there’s some sort of consequence to all this evil-doing, what with Hyde taking over and everyone dying.
+Apparently there’s some sort of consequence to all this evildoing, what with Hyde taking over and everyone dying.
 So it’s best not to try Dr. Jekyll’s experiment at home.
-Read the text instead, because if you haven’t figured it out already, the point of this book is so sharp we could spear fish with it.
-What with being a "shilling shocker" and all (tabloid stories not unlike trashy romance novels), Dr. Jekyll and Mr. Hyde is written in a clear-cut (if still Victorian ) manner and clocks in at fewer than 150 pages.
-So in a shameless rip-off of Nike: Just read it.
+Read the text instead, because if you haven’t figured it out already, the point of this book is so sharp we could spear fish with it: all work and no play makes Dr. Jekyll a dull boy, and all play and no work makes Mr. Hyde a raging psychopath.